Investin-pro/Investin_docs/docs/investor.md

     ```

-### IVN token
+### IVNT token

-IVN is a non-fungible token based on OpenZeppelin's ERC 721 standard, this token is used as a confirmation receipt that all investors shall receive on a successful investment transaction.
-The token holds no value and is merely used to identify investors of a particular fund.
-This token cannot be transferred between addresses and can only be sent back to Investin's router contract to retrieve funds. `Beware the loss of access to the address holding IVN token can result to loss of investment as contracts are hardcoded and only recognize investors through these non-fungible tokens.`
+IVNT is a non-fungible token based on OpenZeppelin's ERC 721 standard, this token is used as a confirmation receipt that all investors shall receive on a successful investment transaction.
+The token holds no value and is merely used to identify investors of a particular fund.`Beware the loss of access to the address holding IVNT token can result to loss of investment as contracts are hardcoded and only recognize investors through these non-fungible tokens.`

+* Advantages of using nft:

+    1. Once minted investor can use the same token in the wallet to interact with the protocol at almost 40% less gas expense since the protocol will know details about the investor, token acts as a marker.
+    2. We plan to integrate lending for IVNT nft holders i.e. investors can get stables by staking their IVNT token as collateral
+    3. Assets can be added to existing allocation in any fund and partial assets can be withdrawn as well

 ### Performance